Offshore Tax Evasion

 Do You Like to Walk the Line?

-Be Sure to Analyze Penalties with Your Facts, Not Someone Else’s Facts
+Analyze YOUR Facts, Not Someone Else’s Facts

-Foreign Banks are Reporting
+Foreign Banks ARE Reporting

 Golding & Golding: About Our International Tax Law Firm

 Golding & Golding specializes exclusively in international tax, and specifically IRS offshore disclosure.